Battery Thermal Runaway Risk Calculator

 Operational discipline matters too.
 Charge on non-flammable surfaces.
 Use the charger specified for the chemistry and pack configuration.
 Apply firmware and BMS updates promptly.
 In workshops, fleet operations, and storage sites, document shutdown procedures and coordinate with local fire response plans.
 The best safety programs treat thermal runaway as a systems problem: chemistry, electronics, enclosure design, user behavior, environment, and maintenance all contribute to the final outcome.

-Limitations and Assumptions
+Limitations and Assumptions for thermal runaway estimates

-This calculator is intentionally simplified.
+This battery thermal runaway calculator is intentionally simplified.
 It does not know the battery chemistry, cell format, cooling hardware, enclosure material, manufacturing quality, physical damage history, or whether the pack has an advanced BMS.
 It also assumes the inputs can be summarized by a single ambient temperature and a single internal resistance value.
 Real batteries are spatially uneven.
 One cell in a pack may be much hotter or weaker than the average, and that weak link is often what drives failure first.

 The equation also treats state of charge and resistance as linear contributors for readability, even though real electrochemical behavior is rarely perfectly linear.
 It does not simulate internal short circuits, separator defects, charging below freezing, mechanical crush events, puncture damage, venting behavior, or cell-to-cell propagation.
 In other words, the result is best used as a screening estimate and teaching tool.
 If the application is safety-critical, the next step should be manufacturer guidance, laboratory testing, pack-level thermal analysis, and professional review rather than reliance on a single percentage.